forrestjgq/lsp/thread/pwpt/pthread7.md

 #define RWLOCK_VALID    0xfacade
 ```

 We could have saved some space and simplified the code by using a single condition variable, with readers and writers waiting using separate predicate expressions.
 We will use one condition variable for each predicate, because it is more efficient.
 This is a common trade-off.
-The main consideration is that when two predicates share a condition variable, you must always wake them using pthread\_cond\_broadcast, which would mean waking all waiters each time the read/write lock is unlocked.
+The main consideration is that when two predicates share a condition variable, you must always wake them using **pthread\_cond\_broadcast**, which would mean waking all waiters each time the read/write lock is unlocked.

 We keep track of a boolean variable for "writer active," since there can only be one.
 There are also counters for "readers active," "readers waiting," and "writers waiting."
 We could get by without counters for readers and writers waiting.
 All readers are awakened simultaneously using a broadcast, so it doesn't matter how many there are.
 Writers are awakened only if there are no readers, so we could dispense with keeping track of whether there are any threads waiting to write (at the cost of an occasional wasted condition variable signal when there are no waiters).